NBC Insider Exclusive

 Watch Saturday Night Live's "Roundball Rock" sketch above.

-Jason Sudeikis' John Tesh was based on the real person performing "Roundball Rock"
+Jason Sudeikis's John Tesh was based on a real "Roundball Rock" performance

 While John Tesh doesn't actually have a brother named Dave, the SNL sketch does somewhat mirror real life.